Surprise, Surprise

 The places we build our lives around get stuck inside us.
 They are the backdrops of our recollections, the ones in charge of projecting the image that will linger in our minds long after everything else has faded away.
 No matter how hard we try to avoid it, there is always something of ourselves we leave behind when we depart from them.
 And when we finally get to return to them, we cannot but feel betrayed when we realize that they haven’t stayed frozen in time and aren’t exactly the way we remembered them.

 I shot a look at the patio and thanked God for having allowed my grandparents to leave the country before the war erupted.
 The whole patio lay in ruins, coated with a thick layer of dust and ashes.
 Everything within sight had been drained of color and rendered gray.
-Suddenly, I recalled the graffiti a friend of mine had sprayed on one of the walls enclosing the patio to profess his love for ...Read more
+Suddenly, I recalled the graffiti a friend of mine had sprayed on one of the walls enclosing the patio to profess his love ...Read more

 Wisdom Tooth